Texas Mexican Railway: 20th century

 Ordered on April 22, 1938, seven Whitcomb Locomotive Works diesel locomotives were delivered between August and November of 1939.
 While some steam locomotives were kept until 1946 or 1947, they were almost never used, and the Tex-Mex is considered to be the first railway in the world to dieselize.

+The railway briefly resumed passenger service from January 31, 1986, to June 18, 1989, with the Tex-Mex Express.
+The seasonal train ran on a 157 mi route between Corpus Christi and Laredo with stops in Robstown, Alice, and Hebbronville, taking 4.5 hours.
+One daily round trip operated on Fridays, Saturdays, and Sundays during the spring and summer.